High Performance Buildings

 Green School Works Implementation Grants

-Up to $52.5 million is available to help K‑12 public schools that serve a high share of low‑income students electrify and decarbonize their buildings; awards range from $50k to $5 million and may cover both hard costs and up to 15 % for design or project management, with applications due April 30 2025.
+Up to $52.5 million was available to help K‑12 public schools that serve a high share of low‑income students electrify and decarbonize their buildings; awards ranging from $50k to $5 million could cover both hard costs and up to 15% for design or project management, with applications due April 30, 2025.

 High-Performance Buildings: Powering Massachusetts with Clean, Affordable Energy.